|

 teach children to self-regulate brain rhythmicity, which in turn may impact

-their ability to adaptively manage physiological and emotional arousal states.
+their ability to adaptively manage physiological and emotional arousal

-needs of this population.
+neurophysiological needs of this population.

 The below pilot